ibm-cloud-docs/apps/ts_apps.md

 To remove the facet, in the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}, click **Project > Properties > Project Facets** for the project.
 Then, clear the check box for the unsupported facet.

 ## 502 Bad Gateway errors are received
 {: #ts_502_error}

-If you receive 502 Bad Gateway errors when you interact with apps on {{site.data.keyword.Bluemix_notm}}, check the {{site.data.keyword.Bluemix_notm}} status page, and then take actions accordingly.
+If you receive 502 Bad Gateway errors when you interact with apps on {{site.data.keyword.Bluemix_notm}}, check the {{site.data.keyword.Bluemix_notm}} status page, and then take appropriate actions.

 You receive error messages that start with 502 Bad Gateway.
 For example, you might see `502 Bad Gateway: Registered endpoint failed to handle the request.`
 {: tsSymptoms}

 A Bad Gateway error usually happens when you visit a website that uses a proxy server to store and relay the data from the main server that hosts the site.
-The main server and the proxy server might not connect properly; therefore you see the HTTP status code 502 in your browser window.
+The main server and the proxy server might not connect properly.
+Then, you see the HTTP status code 502 in your browser window.
 This status code indicates that the site's main server didn't receive the HTTP implementation that it expected from the proxy server.
 {: tsCauses}

-Other less common causes of a Bad Gateway error are Internet service provider (ISP) dropouts, bad firewall configurations, and browser cache errors.
+Other less common causes of a Bad Gateway error are internet service provider (ISP) dropouts, bad firewall configurations, and browser cache errors.

 If you suspect that an {{site.data.keyword.Bluemix_notm}} service is down, first check the [{{site.data.keyword.Bluemix_notm}} status ![External link icon](../icons/launch-glyph.svg "External link icon")](http://ibm.biz/bluemixstatus){: new_window} page.
 A workaround might be to use the service in another {{site.data.keyword.Bluemix_notm}} region.
 Detailed information is available in [Using services in another region ![External link icon](../icons/launch-glyph.svg "External link icon")](/docs/services/reqnsi.html#cross_region_service){: new_window}.
 If the service status is normal, try the following steps to solve the problem:
 {: tsResolve}